ysharplanguage/FastJsonParser/README.md

 This aims at parsing textual JSON data, and to deserialize it into our (strongly typed) [POCO](http://en.wikipedia.org/wiki/Plain_Old_CLR_Object)s, as fast as possible.

 The only tiers of interest for this parser are the desktop/server tiers.
-There are other JSON librairies with good performances, and already well tested/documented, which support mobile devices running more limited flavors of .NET ([JSON.NET](http://james.newtonking.com/json) and [ServiceStack](https://github.com/ServiceStack/ServiceStack) come to mind).
+There are other JSON librairies with good performances, and already well tested/documented, which ***also*** support mobile devices that run more limited flavors of .NET ([JSON.NET](http://james.newtonking.com/json) and [ServiceStack](https://github.com/ServiceStack/ServiceStack) come to mind).

+This JSON parser/deserializer aims only at being "simple", short, fast, and for use by some desktop tooling or server-side code that would require the full .NET anyway, and unlikely to ever be usable on mobile devices (unless those can eventually run such tools on the full .NET themselves).

 Early development status warning
 --------------------------------